 Real Club Deportivo La Coruña was formed on 2 March 1906 by members of the Sala Calvet gymnasium.
 They played briefly at the local bullring, before settling at El Corralón de la Gaiteira.
 This compact enclosure was surrounded by a tobacco factory and the club continued to play there for until May 1909.
 Depor then moved to the Campo de Riazor, a slightly larger site in the grounds of the local catholic school.
 With the help of the municipality, basic facilities including a small covered stand and terracing were added.
 At the southern end of the ground stood a three-storey clubhouse, which in addition to changing facilities, also featured viewing balconies.
 The Parque de Riazor was actually closer to the Atlantic coast than the present stadium.
 It served the club for 35 years and saw top-flight football for just over three seasons when Depor was promoted to La Primera for the first time in 1941.
 It staged its final match on 8 October 1944, when Depor drew 2-2 with Real Madrid.

 The Campo Riazor made way for the Estadio de Riazor in October 1944.
 This new stadium was built by the municipality 150 metres across the road from the old stadium at a cost of 5 million pesetas.
-Designed by architect Santiago Rey Pedreira and inspired by the German & Italian stadiums of the 1930s, it featured a low cantilevered stand on the north side.
-On the west side, a semi-circular terrace was built beneath the stadium’s prominent feature, a 45 metre-high marathon tower.
-The terracing continued around to the south side, where an additional tier of terracing stood, whilst at the eastern seaboard end, instead of terracing, stood a row of arches leading to a practice pitch.
-An athletics track surrounded the pitch and Riazor was to become one of the leading stadiums for athletics on the Iberian Peninsula.
+Designed by architect Santiago Rey Pedreira and inspired by the German & Italian stadiums of the 1930s, it featured a low cantilevered stand on the northern side of the enclosure.
+At the west end was a semi-circular terrace that was built beneath the stadium’s prominent feature, a 45 metre-high marathon tower.
+The terracing continued around to the south side, where an additional upper tier of terracing stood.
+At the eastern seaboard end, instead of terracing, stood a row of arches leading to a practice pitch.
+An athletics track surrounded the pitch and Riazor was to become one of the leading venues for athletics on the Iberian Peninsula.
 Officially opened on 28 October 1944, Depor had to wait 24 hours before playing their first match at the new ground, a 2-3 defeat to Valencia.